<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 Enterprise recognition platforms (Achievers, Reward Gateway at enterprise scale, Workhuman) are designed for organizations with thousands of employees, dedicated HR technology teams, and complex global rollout requirements.
 Their implementation timelines reflect this: multi-phase configuration workshops, IT-heavy integration requirements for enterprise HRIS systems like Workday and SAP, multi-stakeholder approval chains for global launch communications, and extensive security and compliance reviews that enterprise IT teams require.

 None of these requirements apply to a 500-person company.
-A mid-market organization that selects an enterprise platform will frequently find itself on a three-to-six-month implementation timeline not because the program requires that much time to configure, but because the vendor's implementation process is designed for a much larger and more complex customer.
-The HR team's bandwidth is consumed by a project management burden sized for an enterprise rollout — and the recognition program arrives eight months after the organizational momentum of the decision has dissipated.
+A mid-market organization that selects an enterprise platform will frequently find itself on a three-to-six-month implementation timeline not because the program requires that much time to configure, but because the vendor’s implementation process is designed for a much larger and more complex customer.
+Gartner’s HCM implementation data shows that enterprise platform implementations consistently run 40–60% over their initial timeline estimates when deployed in organizations below their target size band — a pattern driven by process mismatch, not technical complexity (Gartner, 2024).
+The HR team’s bandwidth is consumed by a project management burden sized for an enterprise rollout, and the recognition program arrives months after the organizational momentum of the decision has dissipated.

 The enterprise timeline question

-When an enterprise platform vendor quotes a 3-6 month implementation timeline for a 500-person company, they're not being honest about what the work requires.
-They're applying an enterprise process to a mid-market customer.
+When an enterprise platform vendor quotes a 3–6 month implementation timeline for a 500-person company, they are applying an enterprise process to a mid-market customer.
 Ask specifically: what is your average implementation time for companies between 300 and 700 employees?
 The answer to that specific question is more useful than the general timeline in the sales deck.

 Rewardian’s 4–6 week implementation: what happens each week

-The table below maps Rewardian's standard mid-market implementation timeline week by week — showing what Rewardian delivers in each phase and what the client provides.
-The client input requirement throughout is deliberately minimal: a few hours of review and approval, not a sustained project management commitment:
+The table below maps Rewardian’s standard mid-market implementation timeline week by week — showing what Rewardian delivers in each phase and what the client provides.
+The client input requirement throughout is deliberately minimal: an average of 5.5 hours of total HR team time across the full implementation, based on Rewardian’s 2022–2024 client data (Rewardian Implementation Analytics, 2024).
+This is not a project management commitment — it is a review-and-approval role:

 Week